 Distinguished Professor Alison Venn

-Professor Venn leads the NHMRC-funded Childhood Determinants of Adult Health Study, is the Director of the Tasmanian Cancer Registry and the Tasmanian Data Linkage Unit and leads two NHRMC-funded partnerships with the Tasmanian Government.
+Professor Venn leads the NHMRC-funded Childhood Determinants of Adult Health Study, is the Director of the Tasmanian Cancer Registry and the Tasmanian Data Linkage Unit and contributes to numerous partnerships with the Tasmanian Government.

-As Director of Menzies Professor Venn is a member of the University of Tasmania Senior Management Team.
+As Director of Menzies Professor Venn is a member of the University's College of Health and Medicine Management Team.